associatenitin/Vidzaro/README.md

 - **Character selection** — Keyframes with face boxes and labels (Person 1, Person 2, …); click to choose who gets the new face.
 - **CPU / GPU preference** — Toolbar **Preferences** (gear icon): toggle **Video Morph: Use GPU (CUDA)**.
 When off, the morph service uses CPU only (slower; avoids CUDA DLL errors if the toolkit isn't installed).
 Stored in the browser and sent with each morph request.

+### AI Enhance (Video Deblur)

+- **AI-based enhancement** — Optional AI deblur service that can enhance video clarity using Real-ESRGAN.
+- **Quality modes** — Fast, Balanced, and Best presets to trade speed vs quality.
+- **GPU acceleration** — Uses CUDA when available and falls back to CPU when not.

+### Gen AI (Text-to-Video)

+- **Text-to-video** — Optional Wan 2.1 service to generate short clips from prompts (e.g. *“A cat walks on the grass, realistic”*).
+- **Low VRAM mode** — Supports 8GB consumer GPUs using model offload, with slower but more memory-efficient generation.
+- **Integration** — Generated clips are saved to disk and can be imported back into Vidzaro like any other media.

 ### Export & share

 - **Export** — Render timeline to video with resolution (1080p, 720p, 480p) and quality (High, Medium, Low); progress indicator and download when done